Education in Southend-on-Sea

 Southend-on-Sea is a city in the English ceremonial county of Essex.
 Formal education started in Prittlewell in 1727 with a church school.
 With the growth of the city, education expanded into primary, secondary and further education during the 19th century.
-In the late 20th century, Anglia Ruskin University opened a campus in the city.
+In the late 20th century, University of Essex opened a campus in the city, however this is due to close in Summer 2026.

 Formation of education in the city

 Primary education

 The first school in the city opened in Prittlewell in 1727, after the Reverend Case campaigned for one to be set up.
 Land was provided by the Lord of the Manor Daniel Scratton in North Street for establishment of a school, and by 1739, Scratton had donated a further 21 acres of land.
 The school was by subscription of 1d a week, with 16 free places provided, and the remainder of the funding provided by a partial subscription of the parish and collections at St Mary's.
 The parliamentary commission into charities of 1819–37 described the school as "a house of lath and plaster, situate in the village near the bridge; it comprises a schoolroom of about 30ft. in length and 20ft. in breadth, and several other rooms which are appropriated to the use of the schoolmaster".

 After Southend became a separate ecclesiastical district in 1842, the church of St. John's the Baptist founded the subscription National School in 1855 in Lower Southend.
 By 1876, the Board of Education called for a local board of education be set up and extra places be created.
 At the time of their report Southend had the following schools providing education for under 12s: